GlotPress/GlotPress/.github/ISSUE_TEMPLATE/bug_report.md

 ## Screenshots or screen recording (optional)
 <!--
-If possible, please upload a screenshot or screen recording which demonstrates the bug.
+If possible, please, upload a screenshot or screen recording which demonstrates the bug.
 -->

 ## WordPress information
 - WordPress version: <!-- e.g. "6.0.0".
 Find this in Tools → Site Health → Info → WordPress -->
 - GlotPress version: <!-- e.g. "3.0.0" or "Not installed" -->
-- Plugin version: <!-- e.g. "0.0.2" or "Not installed" -->
-- Are all plugins except GlotPress and this plugin deactivated? <!-- "Yes" or "No" -->
+- Are all plugins except GlotPress deactivated? <!-- "Yes" or "No" -->
-- Are you using a default theme (e.g. Twenty Twenty-Two)? <!-- "Yes" or "No" -->
+- Are you using a default theme (e.g. Twenty Twenty-Three)? <!-- "Yes" or "No" -->

 ## Device information
 - Operating system: <!-- e.g. "macOS 12.4", "Windows 11", "Android 11.0" or "iOS 14.0" -->
+- Browser: <!-- e.g. "Chrome 94.0.4606.81", "Firefox 93.0" or "Safari 15.0" -->